INRIX-rebecca-davey/hack-evening-2017/README.md

 Description: use data features (existing or engineered) to develop a model that can predict casualty severity

-Example of similar work:

 ### Challenge 2: machine learning - time series

 Description:

-Example of similar work:
+Example of similar work: [A Time Series Model for Assessing the Trend and Forecasting the Road Traffic Accident Mortality](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5079210/)

 ### Challenge 3: visualization - mapping

 Description: an interactive map, with filters, e.g. markers for accidents but only show those with at least 3 vehicles involved, or choose feature to enhance map (e.g. colour roads by severity)

-Example of similar work:

 ### Challenge 4: visualization - dashboard